kata-containers/documentation/design/resource-management.md

 ### Summary
  * Pause cgroup cpu shaes should be setup correctly.
  * Do not create container cgroups on the host.
 Instead, create a pod sandbox group that is entirely managed by Kata
- * Move the QEMU threads into the sandbox cgroup
+ * Move all of the Kata threads (vCPU, shimv2, kata-shim, kata-proxy, vhost, etc), not just vCPU threads,  into the sandbox cgroup

 With these changes, performance and constraints for a pod is consistent.
 This constraining change will be more restrictive relative to existing design.